-Over the past year, the Council validated 27 applications for development within or adjacent to Historic Parks and Gardens.
-Of these, three have been refused for their potential impact on the Historic Park and Garden.
+Over the past year, the Council validated 24 applications for development within or adjacent to Historic Parks and Gardens.
+Of these, one has been refused for their potential impact on a Historic Park and Garden.
 At the time of the publication of the monitor, none of those refusals have been overturned at appeal over the past year.